smastrom/vue-use-active-scroll/README.md

 <br />

-## Vue Router scroll to hash
+## Vue Router

-If using Nuxt, it will automatically scroll to the URL hash on page load.
+If using Nuxt, Vue Router is already configured to scroll to the URL hash on page load.

 If not using Nuxt and you're setting up Vue Router from scratch, you must enable the feature manually: